Paul’s giving back by tackling a series of challenges in 2019

 “There’s something kind of poetic in the fact she’s now able to use her skills to support people from the industry that has supported us as a family for over 21 years.

 “Again, anything I can raise for them I know will be put to good use.”

 So now back onto the challenges…

+Then a still elusive 15,000ft skydive that’s almost 20 years in the making was planned to follow shortly after.
 Over the year’s Paul has attempted to complete the jump a couple of times but was initially stopped by bad weather and when he returned he found the airfield boarded shut as the company had gone into administration.

-“This one’s the biggy,” Paul continued.
+“This one was always the biggy,” Paul continued.

 “I’d never done a triathlon before and the thought of jumping into open water with thousands of others kicking and splashing then swimming 1500m was all a bit nerve wracking.
 The swim part was probably the bit about the whole year of challenges that I was dreading the most.

 “On the day these fears nearly came true as storms from previous day had blown loads of leaves and other debris into the water.
 After a delayed start we got into the water and it was so full of leaves that it felt like swimming through vegetable soup.

 “The wet weather meant that we had to take it easier on the bikes but I still managed to complete it in three hours and 39 minutes, which was 21 minutes under my target time.

 “When I completed it I was shattered, but elated in equal measure,” Paul concluded his triathlon tale, before adding.